 Salt Lake City, UT 84113-1103

 Late or incomplete application packets will not be reviewed.
 All applications must be post marked by the application deadline and received within 5 days of the deadline.
 Once received, all applications will be thoroughly reviewed.
-Those individuals who qualify for an interview will be contacted by phone within two weeks of the application deadline.
-To ensure the most positive and productive fieldwork experience for all, the Child Life team will evaluate, select, and place only those students who exemplify the philosophy and goals of the Child Life Program at Primary Children’s Hospital.
+Those individuals who qualify for an interview will be contacted by phone.
+To ensure the most positive and productive practicum experience for all, the Child Life team will evaluate, select, and place only those students who exemplify the philosophy and goals of the Child Life Program at Intermountain Healthcare.

-Those applicants who do not meet the requirements will be contacted by mail.
-All applicants are strongly encouraged to apply to other sites, as spaces are limited at Primary Children’s Hospital.
+Those applicants who do not meet the requirements will be contacted by email.
+All applicants are strongly encouraged to apply to other sites, as spaces are limited.

 Being invited for an interview does not guarantee acceptance to the practicum program.
 If applicants are not local, then interviews will be completed via phone or video conferencing.